Reejig Blog

 Executive FAQ

-No. It is a work transformation agenda that requires leadership ownership and operating model change.
+AI transformation is not primarily a technology initiative.
+It is a work transformation agenda.
+It requires leadership ownership and operating model change.

-By making changes to work explicit, visible, and supported by leadership.
+Leaders accelerate adoption by making changes to work explicit.
+Changes must be visible and supported by leadership.

 Conclusion